Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 Such bloggers rely heavily on photos, Instagram-style posts, or even short videos to complement the writing.
 Because lifestyle blogging is so aesthetics-driven, bloggers often create a certain vibe or brand that reflects who they are and attracts like-minded readers.

-They are also some of the easiest to monetize, through brand collaborations, product sponsorships, affiliate links, or even selling digital products like planners or guides.
+They are also among the easiest to monetize through brand collaborations, product sponsorships, affiliate links, or even selling digital products like planners or guides.

 Brands especially love working with lifestyle bloggers because their content feels authentic and relatable, making recommendations more effective.